miku/productivego/Slides.md

 The following is an output of the builtin [go profiler](https://blog.golang.org/pprof), left Reader, right Scanner.
-It is hard to see, but the Scanner is lighter on "malloc".
+It is hard to see, but the Scanner is lighter on allocations.

 ![](static/synopsis.png)